 import angr, angrop p = angr.Project("pathname") rop = p.analyses.ROP()

-a binary into a project.
-Then, to use angrop, you
+binary into a project.
+Then, to use angrop, you need

 finding.